MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-permissions.md

 ## Ingestion permission mode for queued ingestion

 Ingestion permission mode is defined in [IKustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient).
+This mode limits the client code dependency on the engine service.
 In this mode, an ingestion message is sent to an Azure queue.
-The queue, also known as the ingestion service, is received from the Kusto service.
-The ingest client will generate intermediate storage artifacts utilizing the resources allocated by the service.
+The queue, also known as the ingestion service, is received from the engine service.
+The ingest client generates intermediate storage artifacts utilizing the resources allocated by the engine service.

 The diagram outlines the queued ingestion client interaction with Kusto.